 Cyber Security Strategy Refresh

-Broadcasting, Communications and Digital Media Minister, Hon Clare Curran, has announced a refresh of New Zealand’s Cyber Security Strategy and Action Plan (12 April 2018).
+Broadcasting, Communications and Digital Media Minister, Hon Clare Curran, announced on 12 April 2018 a refresh of New Zealand’s Cyber Security Strategy and Action Plan.

-This refresh will consider whether the government has the right resources and the right arrangements to address the increasing cyber threats facing New Zealand.
+This refresh is considering whether the government has the right resources and the right arrangements to address the increasing cyber threats facing New Zealand.

 - The National Cyber Security Centre, which focuses on countering sophisticated cyber threats and protecting New Zealand’s networks of national importance, recorded 396 incidents over the 2016-17 year.

 - The National Cyber Security Centre estimates that advanced cyber threats have the potential to cause $640m harm annually to New Zealand’s organisations of national significance.

 - Since CERT NZ was established in April 2017 it has received 1100 reports of cyber incidents with a total loss of $5.3 million.

 The government’s work on cyber security will complement its focus on digital rights, digital inclusion, digital innovation and digital government services.